 Dr. Daniel N. Paul, C.M., O.N.S., LLD, DLIT, Mi'kmaw eldering, author of We Were Not The Savages, Order of Canada recipient, journalist and lecturer, www.danielpaul.com

-to do a man’s work when he and Thomas Peters run away from
+not old enough to do a man’s work when he and Thomas Peters

-their owner.
-They are easily captured and brutally flogged.
+run away from their owner.
+They are easily captured and

-Wilmington, North Carolina, and keeps them for his own.
+takes them to Wilmington, North Carolina, and keeps them for

 The American Revolution comes to Wilmington with a fleet of British warships.
 Lord Dunmore promises to free any escaped slaves who will serve as soldiers.
 After the war, they will be given land.
 Murphy and Thomas eagerly arrange another escape and join the Royal Ethiopian Regiment, soon renamed the Black Pioneers.